The most dependable way to equip global teams at scale

 4. Health Insurance Portability and Accountability Act (HIPAA)

-The Health Insurance Portability and Accountability Act (HIPAA) was enacted in 1996 to protect sensitive health information and prevent unauthorized disclosure of patient data.
-The data impacted by HIPAA includes health plan numbers, medical record numbers, biometric identifiers, identifiable photos, medical diagnoses, treatment information, medical test results, and prescription information.
+The Health Insurance Portability and Accountability Act (HIPAA) was enacted in 1996 to protect sensitive health information and prevent the unauthorized disclosure of patient data.
+HIPAA impacts health plan numbers, medical record numbers, biometric identifiers, identifiable photos, medical diagnoses, treatment information, medical test results, and prescription information.

 5. Gramm-Leach-Bliley Act (GLBA)